 At the start of every year, there are always a lot of new faces in the gym and people running in the streets.
 But as the weeks go by, you notice some of the new faces are no longer in the gym and the streets become a bit emptier.
 So surely there must be a reason why people don’t appear to stick to an exercise regime.

 Joining a gym or running are the common expectations when people want to get fit, even if they’ve never stepped foot in a gym before or ran further than to catch a bus.
 If you’re not used to it or have never done it before, then it may be difficult to persevere.
 The key to regular exercise is to find something that you enjoy and this can be anything from Zumba to weight lifting.
 Just because staring at yourself in a mirror on a cross-trainer for an hour works for some people doesn’t mean it will for you, so find an activity/sport/class that you enjoy and there’s more chance you’ll stick with it!

 6. Adherence is the key to any successful diet

-Overall, whatever new year diet resolutions and/or form of exercise you choose to follow and so long as you’re in a calorie deficit, you will lose weight, just be dedicated and stick with it.
+Overall, whatever diet and/or form of exercise you choose to follow and so long as you’re in a calorie deficit, you will lose weight, just be dedicated and stick with it.